denis-zavgorodny/cssclear/README.md

 - **storageKey** (String): Unique key for a page (by default may be URI)

-- **dataStoreProvider** (Object): options for configuration of remote storage
+- **dataStoreProvider** (Object): Data storage method configuration

-- **dataStoreProvider.name** (String): You should use one the the variants: `postData`, `firebase`
+- **dataStoreProvider.name** (String): Data storage method type.
+You should use one the the variants: `postData`, `firebase`

 - **dataStoreProvider.options** (Object): Object with configurations parameters for *dataStoreProvider*

 #### StoreProvider

 **CSSClean** supports two variants for saving data to the persistent remote storage.
 This mechanism we call *dataStoreProvider*.
-You can save a result of works JS client to your custom URL (`dataStoreProvider.name = 'postData'`) or save to [Firebase Realtime Database](https://firebase.google.com/docs/database/) (`dataStoreProvider.name = 'firebase'`).
+You can post the result of works JS client to your custom script on the server side (`dataStoreProvider.name = 'postData'`) or save to [Firebase Realtime Database](https://firebase.google.com/docs/database/) (`dataStoreProvider.name = 'firebase'`).

-For **postData** type, you should by himself receive and keep data to your own database.
+For **postData** type, you himself should receive and keep data to your own database.
 For example, in the case with PHP your `https://apidomain.com/save/point/` should look like:

 ```php
 <?php